 The Record Covid-19 project is interested to know how people feel, for example, hearing the Prime Minister’s broadcasts or hearing updates from the government, how people feel about the prospect of isolation, how they are keeping themselves occupied and hopefully how people feel when this is all over.

 The project is intended to be a collection of resources available for future generations about the Covid-19 outbreak.
 You are free to discuss any aspect that you feel comfortable discussing which might be published anonymously in the future.
 Occasionally I will add a page that asks for opinions about specific events.

 The intention is for diaries and accounts to be published online as a collection of primary sources for sociologists and historians to use in future research.
 They would be published on this page as events unfold.
 They will be published anonymously but with a brief description of each diarist depending on what people feel comfortable sharing: Age, Gender, Occupation, Location.
-To increase your privacy, we strongly encourage you to use initials or made-up names for the people you mention and to do your best not to inadvertently identify yourself.
-Any entries will be treated anonymously however offensive material will not be published online.
+To increase your privacy, you should submit anonymously and use initials or made-up names for the people you mention and do your best not to inadvertently identify yourself.
+Any entries will be treated anonymously however material deemed offensive will not be published online.

 This is a voluntary project, but your privacy is very important.
 Please see my General Statement – Use and Storage of Your data for information about the protection of data.
 An anonymised copy of all posts will be stored on place as a backup.
 This will be password protected and will not be made public.
 Contributions will be anonymised.
 The information, thoughts, writings, diary entries and comments will be published using WordPress and may be used for research at this time or in the future.

 By submitting content to this website, I confirm that I have read and understood the Participant Information documentation on the Record Covid-19 Project website and consent to your comments and diaries being published for posterity and research purposes.
 Any individual can ask to withdraw from this project at any time.

 An example of content to be posted publicly: